Jamey Mosley

-Jamey Mosley (born March 28, 1996) is an American football linebacker who is currently a free agent.
+Jamey Mosley (born March 28, 1996) is an American former football linebacker.
 He played college football at Alabama.
-Mosley was signed by the Jets as an undrafted free agent in 2019.
+Mosley was signed by the New York Jets as an undrafted free agent in 2019.

 Professional career

 New York Jets

 Mosley was signed by the New York Jets as an undrafted free agent on May 10, 2019.
-He was waived during final roster cuts on August 31, 2019, but was re-signed to the team's practice squad the next day.
-He was released on October 7, 2019.
+He was waived during final roster cuts on August 31, but was re-signed to the team's practice squad the next day.
+He was released on October 7.
 On November 1, Mosley was re-signed to the practice squad.
 He was released on November 25.

 Arizona Cardinals

 On December 18, 2019, Mosley was signed to the Arizona Cardinals practice squad.
 His practice squad contract with the team expired on January 6, 2020.

 Personal life

-His brother is New York Jets inside linebacker C.J.
-Mosley.
+His brother is former New York Jets inside linebacker C.J.
+Mosley, who was briefly his teammate on the Jets in 2019.